puzpuzpuz/blog/clcvubsbd000009icd6j65twa.md

 Scatter-gather(-merge) is a simple single-stage execution model.
 It works nicely for relatively trivial GROUP BY queries with an optional WHERE clause while more complex queries involving JOINs require a more complex multi-stage parallel execution.

 Of course, [Amdahl's law](https://en.wikipedia.org/wiki/Amdahl%27s_law) applies to the scatter-gather model, so if the serial part of the total work is significant, the speed up from parallelism will be humble.
-But if the database uses blocking disk I/O, there might be a benefit even in the degenerate case when each group has a single row to be scanned.
+This may be fixed by [an approach](https://duckdb.org/2022/03/07/aggregate-hashtable.html) similar to radix-partitioning.
+The idea is to split each worker's hash table into a fixed number of hash tables based on a few of the highest bytes of the hash code.
+Then at the later stage, the merge can be done in parallel for each set of these hash tables.
+As a nice side effect, it enables parallelism for later stages like ORDER BY + LIMIT.

 One more advantage of this model is that it applies to distributed databases naturally.
 We can easily swap "thread" with "node" in the above text with no other changes except for the storage requirement.
 The data has to be sharded across cluster nodes and the orchestrator node has to be aware of the sharding scheme so that it's aware of the data location when it distributes the work.